Kiln-AI/demos/end_to_end_project_demo/README.md

 ## Using the Project

 This was built as a demo project, but we actually used it to re-encode the video walkthrough before uploading it.
 You can see the [commit here](https://github.com/Kiln-AI/demos/commit/a26492e3607fb629c04121758ab8a4981164b093).
 It's kinda handy!

+If any ffmpeg wiz wants to take a stab at improving the performance with new evals/prompts/tunes, I'd be happy to take PRs.